Your Neighborhood Omaha, NE Plastic Mold Manufacturer.

 Plastic material works by feeding plastic beads, which come in many types of plastic materials, into a heated barrel.
 During the manufacturing process the plastic is heated and becomes molten.
 It is mixed using a helical shaped screw and injected into a mold cavity where it cools and hardens to the shape of the mold design.

-Why do our customers choose our plastic mold manufacturer team?
+Why do our customers choose Omaha plastic mold manufacturer team?

 The price per unit during injection molding manufacturing is extremely low and continues to decrease as more parts are produced.